Adarsh-K/Momentum-Based-Trading/README.md

 ## Results

-I've managed to get a 6% PnL along with the Sharp ratio of 1.42.
+I've managed to get a 6% Annual Return along with the Sharp ratio of 1.4.